 - You might now get an apartment with bad credit history.

-- If you want to rent apartment in your name, then for electricity, water, gas connections need high security deposit.
+- If you want to rent an apartment in your name, then for electricity, water, gas connections need a high security deposit.

-So, don’t mess up with your credit cards and pay bills on time.
+So, don’t mess up with your credit cards and pay your bills on time.

 Back to the Story